 Taïga gapes, clenching her fists.
 This is getting too weird.
 Maybe she’s hallucinating?
 ‘GRANNY!
 GRAAAAANNY!!!’

-The girl looks at her, grinning.
-Then she hollers, too, ‘GRANNY!
+The girl raises an eyebrow, grinning.
+Then she hollers, too, in exactly the same voice, ‘GRANNY!
 GRAAAAANNY!!!’
 She looks triumphantly at Taïga.
 ‘I can’t wait to meet Granny.
 I bet my new life as you will be super cool.’

 ‘Granny will make you go back home.’